geoscience-community-codes/GISMO/paper.md

 ```

 # Installation
-GISMO requires MATLAB R2016b or later.
+GISMO is developed and tested on MATLAB version R2022b, with the Signal Processing toolbox installed.
+IRIS Web Services via irisFetch.m rely on a Java library that is incompatible with MATLAB R2023a and later due to changes in MathWorks’ JVM.
 ```bash
 git clone https://github.com/geoscience-community-codes/GISMO.git
 ```
+Certain legacy data-access components (specifically IRIS/EarthScope waveform retrieval via irisFetch.m) rely on the IRIS Java Web Services library, which is not compatible with MATLAB R2023a and later due to JVM changes introduced by MathWorks.
+EarthScope formally deprecated irisFetch for MATLAB ≥ R2023a in August 2024 \cite{irisfetch2024}.

+Users requiring modern FDSN web service access from newer MATLAB releases are encouraged to use Python-based tools such as ObsPy.

-Full installation instructions and tutorials are provided on the GitHub Wiki.
+Full installation instructions, platform notes, and tutorials are provided on the GISMO GitHub Wiki.

 # Acknowledgements